What is PODD?

 Any child who struggles to get his basic wants and needs met by communicating those needs to others would benefit from working on functional communication.
 This may be a child who is non-verbal (or who doesn't speak yet) or who simply doesn't have enough words to get their message across.
-Sometimes, a child may have such low speech production that they are trying to speak but cannot be understood.
-These children also need to be taught to use a functional communication system to reduce frustration and provide them an alternative means of communicating.
+Sometimes, a child may have such low speech production that they try to speak but cannot be understood.
+Children also need to be taught to use a functional communication system to reduce frustration and provide them with alternative communication methods.

 How do you work on Functional Communication?

 A speech-language pathologist best addresses Functional Communication.
-If your child is struggling to communicate his basic wants and needs, you should seek out a certified speech-language pathologist for assistance.
+Suppose your child struggles to communicate his basic wants and needs.
+In that case, you should seek out a certified speech-language pathologist for assistance.
 However, the following presents an overview of what a speech-language pathologist may do for a child with functional communication needs.